RobertBarrow/cv/index.md

 - Acting as Delivery Manager for internal Sales Tool microsite project

 ### **Technical Account Lead** ~ (Jun 2019 - Aug 2022)

+*Role summary*
+Building and leading delivery teams that deliver value sooner, safer and happier.
+Creating long-lasting impact by empowering and leading teams to achieve outcomes.
+Managing client relationships at a senior technical level.
+Overall responsibility for technical delivery, strategy and governance.
+Coaching and developing internal Agile skills, as well as helping to shape best practice in Product Delivery.
+Acting as an escalation point for Product Owners, Scrum Masters, Technical Architects and Engineers.

 *Incubator Portfolio* ~ (May 2019 - Aug 2022)
 - Establishing roles, responsibilities and ways of working for a new portfolio of consulting engagements in the "Enterprise" Centre of Excellence